 It's a dangerous world out there!
 And the number of ongoing security threats to your system is growing at a staggering rate.
 For every security update that Microsoft release, there are countless more vulnerabilities just waiting to be discovered.
 And even though you may be running a trusted and up-to-date anti-virus program, you can't really rely on it for absolute protection.
 Why?
 Because it can only protect you from viruses and threats that are already known.
 Someone has to be infected by zero-day threats for the protection to exist for everyone else.
 And as for malware and ransomware, as long as the bad guys continue to make money from infected systems, the problem won't be going away any time soon.

-The right PC backup software can in a sense counteract all of these threats and more.
-Even if you're unlucky enough to be infected by viruses, malware or even ransomware, having solid and safe backups of your precious files and data means that they can still be accessed and reused, no matter what state your system may be in.
+The best backup software can counteract all of these threats and more.
+Even if you're unlucky enough to be infected by viruses, malware or even ransomware, having solid and safe backups of your precious files, windows programs and data means that they can still be accessed and reused, no matter what state your system may be in.

 In other words as long as you're backing up correctly, and keeping your backups safe, an infected system won't pose a threat to your files and data.

 While I wouldn't read too much into the feared rise of AI, the fact is that computers do some things far better than most people can.
-I've encountered individuals and businesses whose idea of backing up their files involves remembering what to back up, remembering when to do it, and then remembering to store their USB sticks and hard drives somewhere safe.
+I've lost track of the number of individuals and businesses whose idea of backing up their files involves remembering what to back up, remembering when to do it, and then remembering to store their USB sticks and hard drives somewhere safe.
 This is just the sort of thing that computers and software are great at!

-A good backup solution will take all the pain points away from you: files will never be forgotten, backups will automatically take place without any sort of user intervention, and no-one will ever have to remember to put the backup somewhere safe.
+Good backup software will take all the pain points away from you: files will never be forgotten, backups will automatically take place without any sort of user intervention, and no-one will ever have to remember to put the backup somewhere safe.